 Jonathan Westrup, Open Orchestras Education Manager

 Let’s settle the score

-Open Orchestras aims to empower young disabled people to play music together, independently and expressively, in real-time.
-But, not all pupils will access music in the same way.
-Within each orchestra, some young people might follow a simple coloured score, some will improvise, others will play and learn their parts from memory, while others may participate in a more random fashion.
+Then through weekly music sessions, you’ll support them to play music together, independently, expressively and in real-time.
+Of course, not all your students will access music in the same way.
+Some young people might follow a simple coloured score, some will improvise.
+Some will play and learn their parts from memory, while others will participate in a more random fashion.

-Open Orchestras repertoire is distributed through a combination of Clarion patterns, musical arrangement ideas, coloured notation guides and conventional musical scores to help your young people explore and re-imagine the music, whatever their needs and access requirements.
+That’s why Open Orchestras repertoire is shared through a combination of Clarion patterns, musical arrangement ideas, coloured notation guides and conventional musical scores to help your students to explore and re-imagine the music, whatever their needs and access requirements.